Why Are So Many Serial Killers Born In November? Bundy, Manson & More

 Although Charles Manson was never convicted of actually killing anyone by his own hand, he instantly became America’s still-reigning Boogeyman Supreme following the Tate-LaBianca massacres committed by his followers in August 1969.
 As head of the homicidal hippie cult the Manson Family, Charlie got convicted of conspiracy to commit murder, and he was suspected in other slayings.

-To learn more about Charles Manson, watch Investigation Discovery’s Manson: The Prison Tapes on ID GO now!
+To learn more about Charles Manson, watch Investigation Discovery’s Manson: The Prison Tapes.

 DENNIS NILSEN, “THE BRITISH JEFFREY DAHMER” — November 23, 1945